-- Step one: Deal with your complaint within 10 working days.
+- Stage 1: We will deal with your complaint within 10 working days.

-- Step two: Carry out a full and fair investigation within a further 28 days if things are not resolved.
+- Stage 2: We will arrange for a senior officer to do a further investigation within 28 days if things are not resolved.

 We will keep you informed if our investigation needs to take longer or if it needs to be handled differently.